Call our experts

 Unlike grass, there is no need to mow it, which makes it perfect for hard to access places such as roofs

-• Sempergreen products are of the highest quality-tried and tested over many years and in continual development.
+The products we work with are of the highest quality-tried and tested over many years and in continual development.

-Sempergreen’s green roof systems are tested by Independent Civil Engineers at Research & Development labs.
+The green roof systems we supply are tested by Independent Civil Engineers at Research & Development labs.
 There are many distinct benefits of choosing our lightweight systems including:

 The addition of a sedum green roof will protect your roof from extreme weather conditions such as heavy rain, ice and intense sunshine, and the addition of a green roof can increase the lifespan of your roof by up to 23 years.